vitar/clrf/src/en/practice/p09-raci.md

 # Practice 9.
 RACI

-This page helps distribute roles and responsibilities fairly in your relationship.
+This page helps distribute roles and responsibilities fairly in your relationship.<br/>
 The method is adapted from project management but works just as well at home.
 It reduces hidden assumptions and makes agreements visible.

 **You’ll need:** pen, paper (or this page)<br/>